 To protect themselves when they are in close contact with you, healthcare workers will wear protective equipment, including a facemask and safety goggles.

-While some testing sites require bookings to be made, a limited number of mobile sites can provide for drive up testing without booking.
+While some testing sites require bookings to be made, some mobile sites can provide drive up testing without bookings.

 Tasmanian Government COVID-19 Testing Clinics